siddhanttt2506/Brain-Spy/Week 2/week2_task.md

 - Screenshots of visualizations.
 - Notes on any preprocessing or assumptions made.
 - Observations and challenges encountered.

+The sample MRI data in `.nii` format has been uploaded in the GitHub.
+You are expected to find some MRI data in `.dcm` format for your submission.

 ## Additional notes: